Thatsatul72/Email-Campaign-Optimization-Using-Machine-Learning/README.md

 - Cross-validation was applied **only on XGBoost** using `cross_val_score`.
 - Logistic Regression was evaluated using a simple train-test split.
-- All plots and metrics were generated directly from the actual data – no assumptions were made.

 ---